-K - 5 Math, Fine Arts & ELA Grading Scale for Outcomes Completed 2022-2023 School Year
+K - 5 Math, Fine Arts & ELA Grading Scale for Outcomes Completed 2023-24 School Year

-Outcome Scale Score GCSD Academic Descriptor Student-Friendly Description Teacher Look-Fors Outcome Progress Trend Indicator (requires comments) 4 Exceptional I have demonstrated deep understanding that goes beyond the components of the outcome.
-Connecting outcomes to one another independently; applying outcome performance beyond what was taught explicitly Met (M) 3 Proficient I have met the components of the learning outcome.
-An expectation of what all learners should know or do; consistently meeting grade level expectations Met (M) or Progressing (P) 2 Minimum Proficiency I have the foundational skills and knowledge for the outcome and I am almost there.
-Simpler procedures; isolated details or vocab; approaching grade level expectations on skills/knowledge Progressing (P) 1 Not yet Proficient The evidence/demonstration that I've submitted shows I have a long way to go to reach the outcome goal.
-With help student can perform portions of 2.0 and 3.0; student is beginning to show evidence towards components; little to no evidence of grade level evidence Progressing (P) or Not Progressing (N) I Incomplete I have not submitted/demonstrated evidence of learning for Incomplete evidence to evaluate Not Progressing (N)
+Proficiency skills and knowledge for the outcome and I am almost there. or vocab; approaching grade level expectations on skills/knowledge 1 Not yet Proficient The evidence/demonstration that I've submitted shows I have a long way to go to reach the outcome goal.
+With help student can perform portions of 2.0 and 3.0; student is beginning to show evidence towards components; little to no evidence of grade level evidence Progressing (P) or Not Progressing (N) I Incomplete I have not submitted/demonstrated evidence of learning for the outcome.
+Incomplete evidence to evaluate Not Progressing (N)